Accagain2014/CodeBase/frames/tensorflow/application/basic_concept.md

         - Save computation.
 Only run subgraphs that lead to the values you want to fetch.
         - Break computation into small, differential pieces to facilitate auto-differentiation
         - Facilitate distributed computation, spread the work across multiple CPUs, GPUs, TPUs, or other devices
+    - Pros
+        - Optimizable
+            - automatic buffer reuse
+            - constant folding
+            - inter-op parallelism
+            - automatic trade-off between compute and memory
+        - Deployable
+            - the Graph is an intermediate representation for models
+        - Rewritable
+            - experiment with automatic device placement or quantization
+    - Cons
+        - Difficult to debug
+            - errors are reported long after graph construction
+            - execution cannot be debugged with pdb or print statements
+        - Un-Pythonic
+            - writing a TensorFlow program is an exercise in metaprogramming
+            - control flow (e.g., tf.while_loop) differs from Python [for 是否可行？]
+            - can't easily mix graph construction with custom data structures

 - ops
     - constants
     - variables
     - operators

 - get the value of a node
     - Create a session, assign it to variable sess so we can call it later